Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 ```

 The recipe deserializer technically needs a `__filename` field, but it is
-inserted when the file is read, so it isn't (and shouldn't) be in the schema
+inserted when the file is read, so it isn't (and shouldn't) be provided in
+the JSON.

 `RecipeInput`